Velid/jacket-potato/docs/capistrano_setup.en.md

 This step-by-step guide is intended to be be used as a Github Issue description, feel free to copy everything below this line - it will show up as a checklist on your issue.

+Just click that `Raw` button above to view markdown source.

 ---

-- [ ] Add Capistrano gems to your Gemfile:
+- [ ] Add Capistrano gems and whenever to your Gemfile, `bundle` it afterwards:
   ```ruby
   group :development do
     gem 'capistrano'